jetbrains-academy/sigcse-2025-in-ide-tutorial/Part1-Creating-In-IDE-Course/Kotlin/Step3-Coding-Task.md

+# 🖥️ Code Tasks

-**Code tasks** require students to solve programming exercises.
+**Code tasks** challenge students to solve programming exercises, enabling them to practice and refine their coding skills.

-Several options can be used.
-In a simple case, students only need to replace a placeholder with the correct code to complete the task.
-In a more difficult case, students must implement a function or a class in their own way.
+## 🧩 Task Types:

+- **Tasks with placeholders**: Students replace a placeholder in the code to make the correct solution.
+- **Tasks without placeholders**: Students write their solution, such as implementing a function or a class, in their own way without pointing where exactly to do that.

-These tasks are tested by input-output examples or provided test cases by the course author and can be customized with different approaches and frameworks.
+Code tasks are evaluated using **input-output examples** or custom **test cases** provided by the course creator.
+These tests can be tailored using various approaches and frameworks, providing flexibility for course authors.

+---

+## 🚀 Example Task: Conditional Operator

-In this tutorial we will create a task about conditional operator.
+In this tutorial, we will create a code task with placeholder and unit tests, where students utilize the **conditional operator** to solve a problem.

-The `yaml` config:
+## 🗂️ Configuration: `task-info.yaml`

+The `task-info.yaml` configuration file for our course looks as follows:

 ```yaml
 type: edu